 Due to colonialism, the footprint of people of African descent can be found throughout Europe.
-Evidence of the long-time presence and influence of the African diaspora is hiding in plain sight in many places in Europe and is being brought to light with tours and memorials in a number of European cities, including Amsterdam, Paris, and Lisbon, with an increasing number of travelers of all races and nationalities eager to discover this hidden history.
+Evidence of the long-time presence and influence of the African diaspora is hidden in plain sight throughout Europe and is being brought to light with tours and memorials in several European cities.

 The Black Heritage Amsterdam Tour is the first tour of its kind in The Netherlands and takes visitors along Amsterdam’s famous canal ring, revealing the hidden histories of the city and the contributions of the African Diaspora to Dutch society from the 16th century to the present seen from historical buildings, canal house museums, city landmarks, and fine art.